Harold Hecht: Harold Hecht Productions

 In 1946 Hecht formed his own company, Harold Hecht Productions, and set up his new office at 8747 Sunset Boulevard West in Hollywood.
 The new name reflected what he and Lancaster hoped to accomplish; producing movies.
 However, Harold Hecht Productions also had an agency division and he retained many of the actors and writers already under contract with the Hecht-Rantz Agency.
-Hecht also signed new talents such as actors Art Smith and Francis McDonald and writers Walter Bernstein, Roland Kibbee and Meta Rosenberg."Roman Bohnen Listing", Film Daily Year Book 1948 During this time Hecht became an officer at Irving Mills' music publishing company, Mills Music Inc., though little is known of his work there.
+Hecht also signed new talents such as actors Art Smith and Francis McDonald and writers Walter Bernstein, Roland Kibbee and Meta Rosenberg.
+During this time Hecht became an officer at Irving Mills' music publishing company, Mills Music Inc., though little is known of his work there.
 By 1947, Harold Hecht Productions was doing very well as a talent agency and Hecht started hiring staff from other noted Hollywood agencies.
 In May 1947, E. Henry Lewis left the Goldstone Agency to head Harold Hecht Productions' literary staff.